bitshifter/bitshifter.github.io/_drafts/simd-path-tracing.md

 So what differences are remaining?
 A couple of things stood out in my profiling:

-The C++ compiler appeared to be linking in an SSE2 implementation of sin and cos, Rust is using the f64 sin and cos in the MSVC toolchain version of the compiler
+The C++ compiler appeared to be linking in an SSE2 implementation of sin and cos, Rust is using the `f64` sin and cos in the MSVC toolchain version of the compiler

-Rayon was higher overhead than enki - the C thread pool Aras was using.
-There were some pretty deep callstacks in Rayon and the hot function that was showing up in VTune was pretty large.
+Rayon was higher overhead than Enki (the C thread pool Aras is using).
+There were some pretty callstacks in Rayon and the hot function that was showing up in VTune was pretty large.
 Enki by comparison is pretty simple.

 Addressing these things might get me a bit closer.